- Docker executor workflow

 pull policy and the registry is not available, you can add the if-not-present

-as a second pull policy to use a locally cached Docker image.
+as a second pull policy.
+This configuration lets the runner use a locally cached Docker image.

 For information about the security implications of this pull policy, see Usage of private Docker images with if-not-present pull policy.